paulcarrtech/asciidoc-test-repo/My Antora Windows 11 Installation Guide.md

 ```
 #### Key-Value Pairs for antora.yml

+There are two required key-value pairs for antora.yml.

 | Required Key | Value |
 | --- | --- |
 | `name:` | Lowercase, alphanumeric name; optionally separated by underscores, hyphens, or periods |